-In the run-up to World Book Day, it’s great to be able to discuss a brand new book for teens that Solopress products have helped to promote.
+In the run-up to World Book Day, it’s great to be able to discuss a brand new Paperback Book for teens that Solopress products have helped to promote.
 The book is called Out of the Smoke, and we spoke to author Matthew Wainwright about his experiences writing, publishing and promoting a new novel in the booming Young Adult category.

 Matt was only a child himself when he started writing, and his ambition was always to become a children’s author.
 His ambition became more serious, in his early 30s during which time he completed three novels.
 Excitingly, one of these titles, a sci-fi novel for young adults, got picked up by an independent publisher in the US.